tw-in-js/twind/docs/architecture.md

 > **default**: tailwind

-- mergeing and extending like tailwind compatible
+- A tailwind compatible theme object that overwrites or extends the default

 #### plugins

-> allows to define/override plugins
 > **default**: core plugins

 Plugins are searched for by name using the longest prefix before a dash (`"-"'`).
 The name and the remaining parts (splitted by a dash) are provided as first argument to the plugin function.
 For example if the directive is `bg-gradient-to-t` the following order applies: